Mardi Himal ridge above the cloud line

 Acclimatisation

-The 7-day standard pacing keeps daily ascent under 700 metres from Forest Camp upward, the rough rule for limiting altitude risk.
-The 5-day version pushes Day 4 to roughly 1,200 metres of ascent, which is why we recommend the 5-day only to walkers with prior altitude experience.
+The 6-day and 8-day versions keep daily ascent under roughly 700 metres from Forest Camp upward, the rough rule for limiting altitude risk.
+The 3-day version compresses the same climb into far fewer days, which is why we recommend it only to walkers with prior altitude experience; the classic 5-day sits in between and suits most first-timers.

 Daily averages

-Across the 7-day version, expect 5 to 7 hours of walking per day with a moderate group, with one shorter day at Low Camp (4 hrs) and one long day on the descent from the ridge (7 to 8 hrs).
-Total walking time on trail is roughly 28 to 32 hours.
+Across the classic 5-day and 6-day versions, expect 5 to 7 hours of walking per day with a moderate group, with one shorter day at Low Camp (4 hrs) and one long day on the descent from the ridge (7 to 8 hrs).
+Total walking time on trail is roughly 28 to 32 hours, however many nights you spread it over.

 Itinerary questions, answered honestly.